salesforce-marketingcloud/JB4A-SDK-iOS/index.md

 _Released April 06 2016, correlating to the Marketing Cloud 2016-02.1 Release_<br/>

 * MOBILESDK-760 - Remove expired Mobile Inbox Cloud Pages from the SDK.
+* MOBILESDK-711 - Cloud Page sync for iOS.
+Cloud pages removed from web app are also removed from SDK.

 #### Version 4.2.0
 _Released March 21 2016, correlating to the Marketing Cloud 2016-02 Release_<br/>